Cloud installation guide

 create extension if not exists pg_stat_statements;

--- For each database to monitor
+-- For each database to monitor, connect and grant connect (pg_monitor already

 \c your_database

-grant usage on schema public to postgres_ai_mon;
+grant connect on database your_database to postgres_ai_mon;

 Step 3: Configure security group